mattgodbolt/jsbeeb/README.md

    ```
 4. Visit `http://localhost:8080/` in your browser.

-jsbeeb uses Node.js and webpack to afford simple and standard web development tooling and third-party library access
+jsbeeb uses Node.js and vite to afford simple and standard web development tooling and third-party library access
 without lots of painful copy/paste or wheel-reinventing, as well as the ability to better run tests, and "pack" up the
 site to make it smaller and faster to load when it's deployed to [https://bbc.xania.org](https://bbc.xania.org).